chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 This will give the status of frontend and backend node.
 ## Air-gapped installation

+1) Download chef-automate cli using below command.
+	`curl https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip | gunzip - > chef-automate && chmod +x chef-automate`

-For airgap installation we need to have airgap-bundle (.aib) file handy in bastion host,
+2) For airgap installation we need to have airgap-bundle (.aib) file handy in bastion host.
+After downloading the chef-automate cli, make an airgap bundle using below command that will be used to deploy Automate HA.
+	`./chef-automate airgap bundle create`
+3) Now copy airgap bundle and chef-automate cli on your non-internet environment that we have downloaded using above two steps.
+You can use scp to copy.
+	`scp -i your-private-key.pem airgap-bundle.aib user@destination-ip-addess-172-32-0-1:airgap-bundle.aib`
+	`scp -i your-private-key.pem chef-automate user@destination-ip-addess-172-32-0-1:chef-automate`

+4) After copying two things just make sure that chef-automate cli has an executable permision assigned.
+If not provide permission using below command
+	`chmod +x chef-automate`

+5) Now login to your non-internet instance where you have copied airgap bundle and generate config.toml using below command.
+	`./chef-automate init-config-ha existing_infra`

+6) Open config.toml and fill necessary details.
+Like ssh_user, ssh_key_file, fqdn, instance_count, automate_private_ip and other ips field. ssh into your instance where you want to set SElinux config.Reboot the instance after executing below command.
+     	`sudo sed -i 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config`

+7) If your instance is redhat then set SElinux config "enforcing" to "permissive" in all the nodes.

+8) Now start the deployment process using below command.
-In case of aws deployemnt we need to pass airgap-bundel at the time of provision, `chef-automate provision-infra </path/to/config.toml> --airgap-bundle </path/to/airgap-bundle>`
+	`./chef-automate provision-infra </path/to/config.toml> --airgap-bundle </path/to/airgap-bundle>`

-In case of exiting infrastructure deployment we need to provide airgap bundle path to deploy command.
-`chef-automate deploy </path/to/config.toml> --airgap-bundle </path/to/airgap-bundle>`

 # Backup and restore
 Back-up configurations to be done before deploying cluster.